5 Tips for Handling a Difficult Conversation at Work

 How to react to a difficult exchange?

-• Rephrase to calm the situation: showing that you've understood calms the other person and refocuses the discussion.
-Rather than saying , "You're exaggerating," say, "You feel your work isn't recognized, is that it?"
+• Rephrase to defuse the situation: showing that you understand helps calm the other person down.
+Instead of saying, "You're overreacting, " say, "You feel like your work isn't being recognized, is that right?"

-• Adopt a neutral posture: a calm tone of voice and controlled gestures help to maintain a serene climate.
-If the other person raises his or her voice, maintain a calm tone and steady gaze to avoid fuelling tension.
+• Maintain a neutral demeanor: a calm tone of voice and controlled body language help keep the atmosphere relaxed.
+If the other person raises their voice, keep your own tone calm to avoid fueling the tension.

-Once a decision has been made, it's best to announce it clearly to avoid any misunderstandings.
-Beating around the bush or suggesting that there is still room for negotiation only complicates the situation and creates false hopes.
+When a decision is made, it’s best to state it clearly.
+Beating around the bush or giving the impression that there’s still room for negotiation only creates false hope.
 The key is to be direct, while remaining professional and respectful.

-• Explain without trying to justify: give concrete facts to avoid the interlocutor perceiving the decision as subjective.
-"We have found that certain key objectives have not been achieved, despite the support provided."
+• Explain without trying to justify yourself: provide concrete facts to ensure the decision isn’t perceived as subjective.
+“We’ve found that certain key objectives weren’t met, despite the support measures we put in place.”

-• Remain firm without being brutal: If the other person insists, don't get into a debate.
-Example: "I understand it's difficult, but the decision has been made.
-Let's talk about the next steps.
+• Stay firm without being harsh: if the other person keeps pushing, don’t get into an argument.
+“I understand that this is difficult, but the decision has been made.
+Let’s talk about the next steps instead.”

 FAQ